 - Comfortable walking shoes

-- Cash or credit card for the entrance fees
+- Cash or credit card for the metro fare and entrance fees

 About your guide